This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Hajj requirements and rules

-Age limit & testing requirements
+Age limit requirements

 Vaccination requirements

-Apart from the COVID-19 vaccines, pilgrims will also have to be vaccinated against yellow fever, meningitis, polio, and seasonal influenza.
 Vaccination should be completed at least 10 days prior to the Hajj season, and it will be considered a pre-requisite for obtaining a Hajj permit.
 For more information on these vaccines, check out our dedicated article below.

-Hajj 2023 Vaccine: What Pilgrims Need to Prepare This Year
+Hajj 2024 Vaccine: What Pilgrims Need to Prepare This Year

 Permit requirements